Kallangouda/Hover-Blog-Cards/README.md

 #### &nbsp; Visit site :arrow_upper_right: : &nbsp; [Click ME !!!](https://kallangouda.github.io/Hover-Blog-Cards/)

-A simple and customizable project that allows you to create stylish blog cards with interactive hover effects.
+A simple and customizable project that allows you to create stylish blog cards with interactive hover effect.
 Enhance the visual appeal of your website or blog by using these cards to showcase your articles or posts.

 ## Features